-If you make a list of the most important elements in a product page, the call-to-action (CTA) button would be right up there.
-A CTA button could say ‘add to cart’ or ‘buy now’ or anything else, but it has to be easily recognizable and should compel the visitor to act.
+If you make a list of the most important elements in eCommerce product pages, the call-to-action (CTA) button would be right up there.
+A CTA button could say ‘add to cart’ or ‘buy now’ or anything else, it has to be easily recognizable and should compel the visitor to act.
 Read this blog for examples on CTAs that promise increased conversions.
 Try different variations, because when you get it right, you too can realize the 6.3% increase in sales like RIPT Apparel did.

 4) In Trust Badges We Trust

 Take Express Watches (a UK based online watch retailer) for example.
 They ran a simple A/B test, changing the message on the image from ‘Never Beaten on Price‘ to ‘Seiko Authorized Dealer Site‘.
 And, do you know what happened?
 It registered a whopping 107% increase in sales!
 For more interesting facts and figures on online security read this blog.

 5) Scarcity Compels Action

 6) Jazz it up With a Video

 Remember that customers can’t touch or feel your product, and a demo video is one of your best bets at displaying it in all its glory.
 A nicely done video can have a huge recall value, and instructional videos assume even more importance when you are trying to sell something rather complicated.
 Zappos’ sales went up significantly by using video demos on product pages.
 Similarly, Stacks and Stacks found that those shoppers who saw videos on its product pages were 144% more likely to add a product to their cart.